ez8-co/emock/README_en.md

 ## What is EMOCK?

 - EMOCK is a generic easy-to-use C++ Mock Library based on mockcpp.

-- Work-in-process features
-  - :cow: reflection-like support: declaration free, support mocking invisible static global function & functions inside dynamic libraries.
-  - support mocking functions with `throw` specifications
-  - provide best practice of `malloc` mocking

-## Why use EMOCK?

 - **[Easy to Use]** only one MACRO, without extra studies.
 - **[No Dependencies]** unless STL and std C libraries.
 - **[Cross Platform]** support popular OS (both x86 & x64).
 - **[Fully Support]** support all kinds of functions.
 - **[No Intrusions]** no need to modify any source code.

+## Work-in-process features

+- :cow: reflection-like support: declaration free, support mocking invisible static global function & functions inside dynamic libraries.
+- support mocking functions with `throw` specifications
+- provide best practice of `malloc` mocking

 ## Feature matrix